arjunyel/angular-spacex-graphql-codegen/README.md

    </ng-container>
    ```

-   Notice the cool addition of [lazy loading images](https://web.dev/native-lazy-loading), if you emulate a mobile device and fetch enough launches you should see the images lazy load while you scroll!
+   Notice the cool addition of [lazy loading images](https://web.dev/native-lazy-loading), if you emulate a mobile device in Chrome and fetch enough launches you should see the images lazy load while you scroll!

    To make it look nice we add CSS Grid